kuzivashe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. Write a program that printsb the alphabet in lowercase , followed by a new line.
 You can only use the putchar function.
 All your code should be in the main function.
 You can only use putchar twice in your code.
 3. Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 You can only use putchar.
 4. Write a program that prints the alphabet in lowercase.
 Print all letters except q and e.
 Use putchar only twice.
+5. Write a program prints all single digit numbers base 10 starting from 0, followed by a new line.